Tips for staying safe online

 - Do not propagate virus hoaxes or chain mail: For more, see:

 - Log out of or lock your computer when stepping away, even for a moment: Forgetting to log out poses a security risk with any computer that is accessible to other people (including computers in public facilities, offices, and shared housing), because it leaves your account open to abuse.
 Someone could sit down at that computer and continue working from your account, doing damage to your files, retrieving personal information, or using your account to perform malicious actions.
 To avoid misuse by others, remember to log out of or lock your computer whenever you leave it.

 - Shut down laboratory or test computers after you are finished with them: For computers in the UITS Student Technology Centers (STCs) or Residential Technology Centers (RTCs), logging out is sufficient to protect the security of your accounts and data.
-With other computers, however, it is usually necessary to shut them down after you have finished to prevent unauthorized access.
+With other computers, however, it's safest to shut them down after you've finished, to prevent unauthorized access.
 Shutting down a computer prevents others from hacking it remotely, among other risks.

 - Remove unnecessary programs or services from your computer: Uninstall any software and services you do not need.